lauanS/developer-evolution-quests/README.md

-# study-weaknesses
+# Study Weaknesses

-Study your weaknesses and improve yourself
+TypeScript challenges to help address your main weaknesses as a developer.